chenyuko/Hotel-Review-Sentiment-Anlaysis/README.md

 # Hotel-Review-Sentiment-Anlaysis

 ### Goal:
-The Goal of the project is to provide a sentiment analysis model to help business classify reviewer's reviews into 3 categories (positvie/ neutral/ negative) utilizing the large european hotels' data set from Booking.com.
+The Goal of the project is to provide a sentiment analysis model to help business classify reviewer's reviews into 3 categories (positvie/ neutral/ negative) utilizing the large European hotels' data set from Booking.com.

 ### Model:
 - Baseline: Naive Bayes trained with BOW and Naive Bayes with TFIDF